Seeed-Studio/Seeed_Arduino_CAN/README.md

 frame.data[0] = 0xFF;
 frame.data[1] = 0xFF;

-CAN.sendMessage(MCP_CAN::TXB1, &frame); // send out the message to the bus using second TX buffer and tell other devices this is a extended frame from 0x12345678.
+/* send out the message to the bus using second TX buffer and tell other devices this is a extended frame from 0x12345678. */ CAN.sendMessage(MCP_CAN::TXB1, &frame);
 ```